|

 If there is an affirmative answer to all these questions the ToO time will be granted.
 The Director may choose to modify the precise details of the requested observations for scientific, technical or operational reasons.

-If your proposal is approved, you will be notified by the Head of Science Operations who may request further information to assist with scheduling the observations.
-If your proposal is not accepted you will be contacted by the ATNF Director or the ATNF Time Assignment secretary.
+If your proposal is approved, you will be notified by the Program Director of ATNF Science, or delegate, who may request further information to assist with scheduling the observations.
+If your proposal is not accepted you will similarly be advised.

 ToO proposals for the ATCA are assigned proposal numbers CX***.
 Information on exisiting ToO proposals and observations taken can be obtained from the ATNF archive databases.
 To find all ToO records enter CX as the project identification.